srubianof/AREP-AUTOSCALING/README.md

 To be able to set up a scaled and load-balanced application, follow the next step by step guide.

 1. Open the Amazon EC2  [console](https://console.aws.amazon.com/ec2/) and launch a new instance, suggestion: choose Ubuntu Server 18.04 LTS, t2.micro instance type, and open the port 4567 in security group.
-2. Once the instance is generated, access to this:
+2. Once the instance is generated, access to it:
 ```
 ssh -i "<YOUR
 -KEY>.pem" <YOUR_USER>@ec2<EC2_IP>.compute-1.amazonaws.com